Substantial revision: October 2021

 d) all land holding bodies, public, Housing Association or private, shall be made liable for the payment of Council Tax/NNDR for all properties under their control (although this should not affect reliefs currently given to charities, non-profit making bodies and small rural businesses).

-HO604 A Green government would ensure sufficient capital funding for social housing to meet needs and provide for the backlog of social housing within ten years.
+HO604 A Green government would ensure sufficient capital funding for buying back, refurbishing, and building new social housing to meet needs and provide for the backlog of social housing within ten years.
 In the long-term, this would be repaid by the reductions in housing benefit payments.

 HO606 The Green Party will also work with the Public Works Loan Board, public and private pension funds, and community banks to ensure that local authorities, housing associations and housing co-operatives are able to access affordable finance.